andrew-delisle/MMM-NetworkSpeed/README.md

         updateInterval: 60 * 60 * 1000, // How often to update the data on the screen (default: 1 hour)
       }
     }

-## Dependencies

-This module depends on the following packages:

-    speedtest-cli (for testing network speed)
-    node-fetch (for making HTTP requests)

-Optional: Install speedtest-cli globally if not already installed:

-          sudo npm install -g speedtest-cli

 ## License